If you’re mad for spice, then I bet I’ll always find some kind of chili peppers in your fridge or pantry.

-As a chicken owner, I bet one of the first thoughts would be, I wonder if my chickens would eat chili peppers!
+As a chicken owner, it’s only natural your first thought would be: I wonder if my chickens can have these!

 Interestingly, chickens don’t quite experience the spice that we humans or other mammals do.
-So, here’s whether chickens can eat chili peppers, what the benefits are, and why people feed chili peppers to their chickens!
+Here’s whether chickens can eat chili peppers, what the benefits are, and why we quite regularly feed chili peppers to our flock!